Today in AgBioView: August 12, 2002:

 traditional breeding.
 Is the reason that traditional breeding is

-GE as in current traditional breeding.
-I think no environmental safety
+as in current traditional breeding.
+I think no environmental safety check

-check has been made in any traditional breeding, nobody knows how many
+has been made in any traditional breeding, nobody knows how many species

-species spread all over and outcrosses with wild species.
-We should
+spread all over and outcrosses with wild species.
+We should check if there

 Similarly, we can introduce genes producing poisons into crop plants